-What do you hope to achieve in this role?
+What would you like to achieve during your time in office?

-You can get in touch with Leah via her email, Postgrad.firstname.lastname@example.org, or via her Facebook page.
+You can get in touch with Ainur via her email, firstname.lastname@example.org, or via her Facebook page.

 RUSU have created student-run, peer-support networks for you.
 This is your opportunity to meet other students from similar backgrounds, share common experiences and receive advice and support from each other.
-RUSU’s Postgraduate Research Students' Officer will be running a peer-support network for mature students.
+RUSU’s PGR Officer will be running a peer-support network for PGR students.
 You can find out when and where the next meeting is at the Student Networks page.